foodfight/foodfight.github.com/source/_posts/2012-08-03-jamie-winsor-and-michael-ivey-skool-us-on-berkshelf.markdown

 * [cgroups](http://community.opscode.com/cookbooks/cgroups) v0.0.1 - [lucky-sideburn](http://community.opscode.com/users/lucky-sideburn)
 * [artifact](http://community.opscode.com/cookbooks/artifact) v0.10.2 - [reset](http://community.opscode.com/users/reset)

 Do you have cookbook news that you'd like to share or feedback on the show?
-Please drop a line to info@foodfightshow.org
+Please drop a line to [info@foodfightshow.org](mailto:info@foodfightshow.org)

-Bryan's show notes
+Bryan's show notes<a name="outline"></a>
 -----------------

 * Michael and jamie work on Deployment Automation team at RiotGames